oneforawe/config-repo/README.md

 This repository contains:

-1. my personal user configuration files, and
+1. my personal customized user configuration files, and

 2. a script to setup the config files by creating links from the home folder to the respective files in this repo.